Meti31/DATA-4380-INDIVIDUAL/README.md

 Data:

   Type:
-        Input: The datasets are csv files that have 8 attrubute for the diabetes dataset and 11 atributes for heart failure dataset.
+        Input: The datasets are csv files that have 8 attributes for the diabetes dataset and 11 attributes for heart failure dataset.

   Size:
                 The "Heart Failure Prediction Dataset" dataset have 918 instances and "Diabetes Dataset" have 768 instances.
 In both dataset 33% was used as a test data and the remaining were used as train.